City of Lincoln

 During his tenure as assistant chief, he was responsible for the support services functions of the department.
 These services included the administrative, training and logistics divisions.
 The administrative functions include personnel issues, payroll, budget, records, policies and procedures, and special projects.
 The logistics division was responsible for vehicle, equipment repair and maintenance and facilities construction/renovation.
 The training division was responsible for recruit training, firefighter apprenticeship programs, and all phases of continuing education in all skills areas for employees.
 As coordinator for special projects, John served from 1991 until 2012 as program manager for the department's FEMA Urban Search and Rescue Task Force.

 John has been active in the community, serving as vice president and president of the Yankee Hill neighborhood association, and served as president of the Capitol Beach Community Association from 1997-2006.
 He has served as an elder and deacon in his church, and is a member of the church foundation board of directors.
 He is a former board member of Big Brothers Big Sisters.
+John has served on the board of directors for the Capitol City Humane Society.
 He has served two terms as a board member of the Lincoln United Way board of directors.
+John has served as the public sector chair for the United Way Combined Health Charities campaign in 2013 & 2014.
 John is a graduate of the Leadership Lincoln Program in class IV.
 He is a member of and former station representative of the Lincoln Firefighters Benefit Association.
 John represented the department on the original EMS committee from 1991 to 1994.
 He represented the department as a member of the Mayors EMS Task Force from 1993 to 1994.
 He provided EMS training support to the Lincoln Medical Education Foundation Program through the Southeast Community College.
 John participated as a community intern with the Lancaster County Medical Society.
 He has instructed in the Community College Fire Science program, and initiated the night time course offerings for the program.
 John is a member of the Fire Protection Advisory Committee at Southeast Community College.

 John has contributed to both local and national publications including the Lincoln Journal, Fire Command, Fire Chief, and Fire House magazines and others.
 John has received numerous awards and citations from the department and the community in recognition of his contributions.
 John has been guest speaker for numerous groups, both locally and nationally.